d-asensio/cabify-shopping-cart/README.md

 However, these are general considerations.
 To understand the context we have to focus on the nature of the product, what we know about similar products, and how it will likely evolve in future iterations if it were supposed to suit a real case scenario.

-Acting as a product owner, this is what I think is prone to change in a product like this (mini online store):
+Impersonating the product owner, this is what I think is prone to change in a product like this (mini online store):

 - The price of the products
 - Discount rules